 Consider having skin-to-skin on your birth plan.
 Skin-to-skin means holding your baby naked or dressed only in a nappy against your skin, usually under your top or under a blanket.

-There is growing evidence that shows in addition to reducing this stress, there are numerous benefits for mother and baby when engaged in skin-to-skin contact such as:
+There is growing evidence that shows that there are numerous benefits for mother and baby when engaged in skin-to-skin contact such as: